benschaf/waste-schedule/README.md

 #### Epic: Picking a Schedule

 * [#5](https://github.com/benschaf/waste-schedule/issues/5) As a user, I want to be able to browse waste collection schedules for my area without logging in, so that I can explore available options easily.
-* [#6](https://github.com/benschaf/waste-schedule/issues/6) As a user, I want to only have to log in, when I want to subscribe to a schedule or make a schedule.
+* [#6](https://github.com/benschaf/waste-schedule/issues/6) As a user, I want to only have to log in, when I want to subscribe to a schedule or make a schedule so that I can explore as much of the site without being distracted by a log in screen.
 * [#14](https://github.com/benschaf/waste-schedule/issues/14) As a user I can click on a specific waste collection schedule from the search results and view detailed information about that schedule so that I can confirm that it's helpful for me
 * [#15](https://github.com/benschaf/waste-schedule/issues/15) As a user, I can subscribe to waste collection schedules so that I receive timely reminders for upcoming collection events.